Pork Medallions with Tarragon Cream Sauce

 Two serving plates of pork with brussels sprouts and white wine.

-How to know when pork medallions are done cooking:
+How to know when pork medallions are done cooking

 • Pork is done when it reaches 145-degrees on an instant read thermometer.
 If you don’t have a thermometer, you can check for doneness by cutting into the pork.
 The juices should be mostly clear, with just a hint of pink.

-Wine pairings for pork:
+Wine pairings

-• German Pinot Noir makes a good match for the earthy flavors in this dish.
+• Pinot Noir makes a good match for the earthy flavors in this dish.
 Plus, it’s light enough, so as to not overpower the lean pork.

-• If you’re looking for a white wine option, try dry German Riesling.
+• If you’re looking for a white wine option, try a dry Riesling.
 It’s food friendly, makes for a nice match with the tarragon and its body stands up nicely to the cream sauce.

 Two serving plates of pork medallions next to red wine.

-More pork recipes to try:
+More pork recipes to try

 Pork and cream sauce in large sauce pan.